Compare the best car loan rates in 60 seconds

 10 factors that determine your (actual) car loan interest rate

-The higher (better) your credit score, the lower your car loan interest rate is likely to be.
+Borrowers with the highest (best) credit scores, generally qualify for the best car finance rates in Australia.
 Lenders like borrowers with a proven track record of managing credit responsibly, which is what your credit score is designed to show.

-If you need a bad credit car loan, you'll be charged a higher interest rate.
+If you need a bad credit car loan, you'll be charged a higher interest rate, generally with more restrictive loan terms.

 Avoid making multiple car loan applications in a short space of time as this can damage your credit score.